 For short and light reading, skimming is effective in obtaining a review of the material that is to be read.
 Following is how to skim: Pretend your eyes are like magnets being drawn to only the key words in each line of text.
 Move your eyes fast across each line of text on each page.
 Skimming will give a good idea of the content in about half the words read and in less than half the time it would take to read each word of the passage.
 Remember, however, that previewing and skimming will only give a general idea about the content and only about 50% comprehension.

 The last strategy is clustering, which can help students increase their speed and comprehension.
 Most of us learned to read by looking at one word at a time, which is ideal when words have a special meaning or for reading a contract.
 However, word by word reading is not ideal for reading faster.
 Clustering trains students to look at a group of words at once.
 Here is how to cluster: Train your eyes to see all of the words in clusters of up to 3 or 4 words at a glance, which is not something your eyes will do naturally.
 You must practice consistently to improve this technique.
-Pick something light to read and do so as fast as you can, concentrate on seeing 3 to 4 words at once rather than one word at a time.
+Pick something light to read and do so as fast as you can, concentrating on seeing 3 to 4 words at once, rather than one word at a time.
 Then, reread the piece at a normal rate, word by word, to determine what information was missed the first time.
-Try a second reading passage and read by clustering the first time and then reread again at a normal rate, word by word, to see what was missed.
+Try a second passage and read by clustering the first time and then reread again at a normal rate, word by word, to see what was missed.
 Practice doing this about 15 minutes each day with different reading passages and this technique will improve.
 Not only will a student’s rate of reading increase, but so will his or her comprehension.

 With sufficient practice of previewing, skimming and clustering, students will be able to handle more reading at school in less time, and perhaps, they may even begin to enjoy reading more!